ahmadaimandev/Hamburger-Menu/README.md

 ## Description

-The "Hamburger Menu" project is a responsive website navigation system built with HTML, CSS, and Javascript.
+The hamburger menu project is a responsive website navigation system built with HTML, CSS, and Javascript.
 It utilizes a hamburger icon to enhance user experience and provide an intuitive menu for easy navigation.
 ## Usage

 To use this project, follow these steps: